elnas/nodesapp/README.md

 # nodesapp
 nodes and git sample app
-# Please this is just a Test JavaScript and Node.js appliction
+# Please this is just a Test JavaScript and Node.js application